 Though I wouldn’t mind seeing Dorothy’s tornado.

 Given the epic amounts of driving I’ve done so far just to get into position and then chase on Saturday, I haven’t had time to update my 2016 chase reports yet.
 But stay tuned to SkyDiary.com, where I’ll have a full report on the Wray tornado soon (which I caught with Jason Persoff), along with photos of other chases.
-And you can also click through to track my location during active chases.
 See you under the meso!